hereticrush/hereticrush/README.md

 - 👋 Hi, I’m @hereticrush
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning CPP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...